cyye47/rna-seq-star-deseq2-GSEA-scInference/README.md

 sudo conda install -c bioconda star=2.7.5a

-Then modify align.smk, ref.smk where star is called; change wrapper into shell so that it will run the locally installed star instead of downloading 2.7.11b from bioconda
+Then modify align.smk and ref.smk where star is called; change wrapper into shell so that it will run the locally installed star instead of downloading 2.7.11b from bioconda
 /opt/miniforge3/bin/star

 Note because I'm running on osx, zcat doesn't work the same way as in linux.
-The following line need to be changed --readFilesCommand zcat should be changed into --readFilesCommand gunzip -c
+The following line need to be changed in align.smk

+--readFilesCommand zcat
+should be changed into
+--readFilesCommand gunzip -c

+## GSEA addition
+1. Added rule gsea in diffexp.smk

+2. Added gsea.yaml to designate dependencies of bioconda packages and versions compatible with the current operating system:
+  - bioconductor-org.sc.sgd.db =3.20
+  - r-dplyr =1.1
+  - bioconductor-dose =3.6
+  - bioconductor-enrichplot =1.26
+  - bioconductor-clusterprofiler =4.14
+  - r-readr =2.1

+3. Change get_final_output() in common.smk to reflect GSEA result file as the final_output

 ## Need to do

 1. test installation and small sample run (complete)

-2. add GSEA R script and smk file
+2. add GSEA R script and modify diffexp.smk file to include GSEA rule (partially complete) issue here with mac osx when loading igraph package required by clusterProfiler and enrichplot, that  Library not loaded: @rpath/libxml2.2.dylib.
+This will potentially be solved in the linux environment

 3. add single cell inference R script and smk file

 4. add olink analysis workflow (separate snakemake workflow if no inference needed)

 5. full sample run